ChristoffelDoorman/Visualisation-project/REPORT.md

 world, most people's intention is not looking for new food or wildlife: people migrate because of their work, they flee from war, social captivity, or other reasons.
 Two variables that may summarize these reasons, are Gross Domestic Product (GDP) and happiness.
 This web-application shows the average GDP per capita and happiness rates of countries in the world.
-Select a country and see what the the origins of immigrants and destinations of emigrants are.
+Select a country and see what the origins of immigrants and destinations of emigrants are.
 Did those migrants seek for money or happiness?

 ## Description application

-The data visualtization excists of four views: a woldmap, a linechart with a horizontal time axis and two y-axi: a GDP and a happiness axis.
+The data visualtization exists of four views: a woldmap, a linechart with a horizontal time axis and two y-axi: a GDP and a happiness axis.
 The worldmap has a buttontool, which let the user choose to display happiness or GDP values on the map.
 Furthermore, the user can slide a slider to choose the year, between 2008 and 2016.
 If the user clicks on a country in the worldmap, the linecharts change to the selected country, and two pie charts appear of the selected country.
-One pie chart displayes the immigration with countries of origin.
+One pie chart displays the immigration with countries of origin.
 The other pie chart displayes the emigration, with countries of destiny.
 Which year the pie charts show, can be chosen by the user with a drop-down menu (options: 2010 and 2015).

 ![](/doc/final-snap1.png)
 ![](/doc/final-snap2.png)